Nawrin14/JOB_FINDER/README.md

 # JOB_FINDER

 A website where the companies will be able to post about their available job openings and the job finders will be able to apply for the jobs.
+The project details can be found [here](https://github.com/Nawrin14/JOB_FINDER/blob/master/Job%20Finder.pdf).

 # Description